duggum/aur-scraper/README.md

     * sort by -     name
     * sort order -  ascending
     * per page -    250
-2. ll orphan package entries are removed from the raw HTML.
+2. All orphan package entries are removed from the raw HTML.
 3. The individual package names are extracted and stored in a plain text file.

 That's it.
 You end up with a text file.